 - Providing basic services to those impacted by a disaster

 - Maintaining specialized teams (e.g. Hazmat) to mobilize quickly in an emergency situation

-In the event of an emergency, residents can follow @hfxgov on Twitter.
+In the event of an emergency, residents are encouraged to get the latest information by following @hfxgov on Twitter.

 Help out in an emergency